 In California, the term “financial responsibility law” refers to the requirement that you carry proof of your ability to cover damages you may inflict in the event of a traffic accident.
 This usually means proof of auto insurance.

-The law is largely found in Vehicle Code Sections 1600-16078 VC and is sometimes referred to as “California’s Compulsory Financial Responsibility Law.”
+The law is largely found in Vehicle Code Sections 1600-16078 VC and is sometimes called “California’s Compulsory Financial Responsibility Law.”

 Under California law, the minimum amounts of insurance coverage for private passenger vehicles are: